mrjeanjoseph/Deliverables/README.md

 # C# Fundamentals

 ##Deliverable & Objective:
-Lab1&2 - Unit Conversion
+Lab1 - Intro to C# and Unit Conversion

-Lab GitHub - Git Branching / Merging / Conflict / Pull request and all the rest.
+Lab GitHub - Foundation to Git Branching / Merging / Conflict / Pull request and all the rest.

 Detail Room Gen - Make use of C# Data types (Integers)